Support our sponsor: Wilson Memorial Sports Medicine

 BLOOD: A player who is either bleeding or has blood on her/his uniform shall be required to be removed from the field and allowed to return only when in the opinion of the referee the bleeding has stopped and blood removed from the uniform.

-PIERCINGS: Players must be removed from any piercing, from any location on their body, prior to any match.
+PIERCINGS: Jewelry must be removed from any piercing, from any location on player’s body, prior to any match.

 a.
 No overtime will be played during preliminary games.